 Hackney Flea-Mas Market

 Give festive cheer from yesteryear with the eclectic array of vintage goods – from clothes and accessories to atomic age electronics and mid century furniture – on offer at the Hackney Flea-Mas Market.
-Plus, cheer yourself on as you shop with a bit of mulled wine.
+Plus, they’re dog friendly.

 Still not feeling festive enough?
 Check out our guide to the best London ice rinks